W. Randolph Hodges: Political life

 Hodges began his political career by serving 2 terms as mayor of Cedar Key and 10 years as a Levy County Commissioner.
 He was elected to the Florida State Senate (representing Levy, Gilchrist, and Dixie Counties) in 1952 and served for 3 terms (12 years), during which time he served as President pro tempore in 1959, and President of the Florida Senate in the 1961 legislature.
-He was a solid member of the Senate bloc of small county senators who engaged in many political battles against issues such as reapportionment.
-The group was known as "The Pork Chop Gang."
+He was a solid member of the Senate bloc of small county senators known as the Pork Chop Gang, which fought against issues such as reapportionment and engaged in McCarthyist tactics.
 Following the 1961 legislative session, Governor Farris Bryant and the Florida Cabinet appointed Hodges to serve as State Conservation Director.
 He, Mildred, and their son Hal moved to Tallahassee and lived there for thirteen years, during which time he served as Conservation Director and Director of the newly established Department of Natural Resources.

 Randolph retired from state government in 1974 and he and Mildred returned to their family home in Cedar Key, where he remained until his death.
 He raised cattle on his Rosewood farm on the mainland and represented Pompano Park Harness Race Track as a lobbyist in Tallahassee for many years.
 His son was Gene Hodges who served in the Florida House of Representatives and his granddaughter Dana Young served as the Majority Leader of the Florida House of Representatives, representing parts of Hillsborough County.